 - Includes 7 brush heads for different surfaces and cleaning tasks.

-- IPX7 waterproof design makes it suitable for wet environments.
+- IPX7 waterproof design makes it suitable for wet cleaning environments when used as directed.

 - Extendable stainless steel handle helps reduce bending and back strain.